 Active directory federation services is the solution for extending enterprise identity beyond corporate firewall.
 It simplifies sharing identities between trusted partners across organizations.
-Its a common requirement in a typical business scenario, users in one organization wants to access a secured application/website from an another organization.
-Without ADFS, we'd end-up re-creating user logins for the partner company in our AD.
+It’s a common requirement in a typical business scenario, users in one organization want to access a secured application/website from another organization.
+Without ADFS, we’d end-up re-creating user logins for the partner company in our AD.
 But that introduces the problem of maintaining and managing two separate identities for the partner company users.
-Here is where ADFS comes to the picture.
-It solves the problem by federating identities and establishing single sign-on capability.
-SharePoint 2013 - ADFS integration is seamless as its natively supported.
+Here is where ADFS comes into the picture.
+It solves the problem by federating identities and establishing a single sign-on capability.
+SharePoint 2013 – ADFS integration is seamless as its natively supported.

 Generally, in SharePoint world, ADFS is used in these three scenarios:

 - Domains which are not part of your AD forest (Such as acquired companies without trusts established, with network connectivity between them in place): User in one organization accesses an application in another organization, so that you can collaborate across organizational boundaries.
 Say for E.g. Your company is running an internal SharePoint site/application and your partner company/acquired company wants to make use of the same. across organizational boundaries without duplicating user logins.

 - Extranet setups for partners/customers – Accessing SharePoint application via the Internet, which extends the first scenario to include remote Internet access who are outside the organization.
 The external domain is still responsible for validate provided credentials and pass it on the SharePoint.

 - Office 365/Cloud – You are running a SharePoint farm either in Cloud or in Office 365 and want to provide access to the users of your company without re-creating their identities in the cloud.

 How does the ADFS – SharePoint authentication process work?

 - User types SharePoint site URL and picks the relevant authentication provider from the sign-in page